cybermaggedon/ixbrl-reporter/docs/config.md

 - id: report
   kind: composite
   elements:
-  - title
   - balance-sheet
-  - profit-and-loss
-  - fixed-assets
-  - share-capital
   - notes
-- id: title
-  kind: title
-  signature-image: signature.png
-  signature-type: image/png
 - id: balance-sheet
+  kind: page
+  elements:
-  kind: worksheet
+  - kind: worksheet
     title: Balance Sheet
     worksheet: balance-sheet
-- id: profit-and-loss
-  kind: worksheet
-  title: Income Statement
-  worksheet: profit-and-loss
-- id: fixed-assets
-  kind: worksheet
-  title: Fixed Assets
-  worksheet: fixed-assets
-- id: share-capital
-  kind: worksheet
-  title: Share Capital
-  worksheet: share-capital
 - id: notes
-  kind: notes
-  notes:
-  - micro-entity-provisions
-  - small-company-audit-exempt
-  - no-audit-required
-  - company
-  - directors-acknowledge
-  - software-version
-  - 'note:~{supplementary-note:report-period=These are fictional accounts,
-    references to real-world entities or persons is unintentional.}'
-- id: heading
-  kind: html
-  root:
-    tag: h2
-    attributes:
-      class: heading
-      style: 'font-weight: bold'
-    content:
-    - tag: span
-      content: 'Hello world'
-- id: page1
   kind: page
   elements:
+  - kind: html
+    content:
+      tag: div
+      content:
-  - heading
+      - tag: p
+	content:
+	- Here is note 1.
-  - notes
+      - tag: p
+	content:
+	- Here is note 2.
 ```

 The entry point is the `report` element, at the top.
-It is a `composite`
-which means it builds a report from other elements.
-The `title` element produces a report page.
-The `worksheet` elements
-tabulate defined worksheets one per page.
-Finally, the `notes` element
-produces a list of notes.

-The `notes` section auto-generates report notes with appropriate company
-data and iXBRL tags. e.g. `micro-entity-provisions` outputs a note which
-says: "These financial statements have been prepared in accordance with the
-micro-entity provisions."  `company` outputs something like "The company is
-a private company limited by shares and is registered in England and Wales
-number 012345678.
-The registered address is: 123 Leadbarton Street, Dumpston
-Trading Estate, Threapminchington, Minchingshire QQ99 9ZZ."

-Custom notes can be added with the `note:` prefix followed by any text you
+When calling
+`gnucash-ixbrl` you have to specify this entry point.
+`report` is a composite which includes two other elements, `balance-sheet`
+and `notes`.
+The `balance-sheet` demonstrates nested elements by
+including a `worksheet` element within a `page` element.
+The `notes` element embeds some HTML elements.

-want in the report.
+There are some example elements defined in the `report/ch/macros.yaml`

-### Note markup
+configuration file.

+## Template expansion

+Content of an `html` element can include text which is subject to expansion
+if it begins with the `expand:` prefix.

-Notes have a simple markup language.  iXBRL tags can be created
+A simple markup language is used.  iXBRL tags can be created
 using a form such as `~{identifier=content}`.
 A defined context can be
 specified using `~{identifier:context=content}`.
 A type can be
 specified using `~{identifier:context:type=content}` where type is one